 Live music is offered weekly between Memorial and Labor Day.
 See their website for more details.

 The end of the Pier offers uninterrupted views of Lake Michigan and a view of the northern shore.
-There are plenty of photo opportunities here before we start walking back toward the entrance for some fun and two classic Chicago traditions.
+Take a photo with the U.S.S.
+Chicago's 8-ton anchor used in World War II.
+There are plenty of photo opportunities here before we start walking back toward the entrance.

 We recommend the Garrett’s Mix, caramel and cheese popcorn.
 Garrett’s also offers seasonal specials, so ask for a sample!
 To find out more click here.